256dpi/lungo/README.md

 ### Memory & Single File Store

 The `lungo.Store` interface enables custom adapters that store the catalog to various mediums.
-The built-in `MemoryStore` keeps all data in memory and the `FileStore` writes all data atomically to a single BSON file.
+The built-in `MemoryStore` keeps all data in memory while the `FileStore` writes all data atomically to a single BSON file.
 The interface may get more sophisticated in the future to allow more efficient storing methods.